Navy Medicine’s Senior Independent Duty Corpsman of the Year Fosters Operational Readiness and Warfighter Wellness

-ROTA, Spain- Command Master Chief Frank Garza joined Petty Officer 1st Class Jason Kutlzer on the USS Bulkeley (DDG 84) to present a coin of recognition on behalf of the Commanding Officer of Navy Medicine Readiness and Training Command (NMRTC) Rota for selection as Senior Independent Duty Corpsman of the Year.
+ROTA, Spain- Petty Officer 1st Class Jason Kutlzer was congratulated by his Chain of Command aboard the USS Bulkeley (DDG 84) for selection as Senior Independent Duty Corpsman of the Year.
 This selection entailed a highly competitive process that focuses on the individual’s technical competence, leadership, and overall contributions to the Navy’s mission.
 (Photo by Cmdr.
 Robert Kimberling / Released by Lt.
 Cmdr.
 Alicia Sacks)

 |Date Taken: